bashwiki/bashwiki.github.io/wiki/continue_english.md

-# [리눅스] Bash continue 사용법
+# [Linux] Bash continue Usage equivalent in English: Resume the next iteration of a loop

 ## Overview
-The `continue` command in Bash is used within loops to skip the current iteration and proceed to the next one.
-It is primarily employed in `for`, `while`, and `until` loops.
-When `continue` is executed, the remaining commands in the loop body for the current iteration are ignored, and control is transferred to the loop's next iteration.
+The `continue` command in Bash is used within loops to skip the remaining commands in the current iteration and proceed to the next iteration of the loop.
+This is particularly useful when you want to bypass certain conditions without exiting the loop entirely.

 ## Usage
 The basic syntax of the `continue` command is as follows: